 With the festival of lights, Diwali, just around the corner, people across India are gearing up for the festivities and preparing to welcome Goddess Lakshmi, the Goddess of wealth and prosperity into their homes.
-Apart from going on an intense cleaning spree and sprucing up their homes, people also look for innovative and unique ways to decorate their abode.
+Apart from going on an intense cleaning spree and sprucing up their homes, people also look for innovative and unique ideas to decorate their abode.

 While cleaning the rooms, painting the walls, changing the drapes and rearranging the furniture, takes care of half of the decorations, beautiful diyas, candles, lanterns, rangolis and torans are essential to jazz up your home and add that festive touch to it.
 To ensure that you don’t fall short of ideas this season, we have enlisted a few ideas for decorating your homes this Diwali: